Nighttime Stereo Depth Estimation using Joint Translation-Stereo Learning: Light Effects and Uninformative Regions: Experiments

 \subsection{Results on Synthetic Night Data}

-For our first experiment, we use the SYNTHIA~\cite{Ros_2016_CVPR} dataset, which provides daytime and nighttime synthetic stereo data, and accurate dense disparity ground-truths.
-However, it does not realistically represent the complex attributes of real nighttime images such as noise, flares, glow and glare.

-We take 3800 stereo pairs (3500 for training and validation; 300 for testing) from the two data each, and add a small amount of random Gaussian noise (st.d. $\in[10,25]$) in the nighttime image pairs to roughly simulate the low SNR conditions present in real nighttime images.
-The training process follows the methodology presented in Sec.~\ref{section_our_method}.
-The main training stage runs for 40 epochs and takes $\sim$25 hours on four nVidia GTX 1080Ti GPUs to complete.
+For our first experiment, we use the SYNTHIA~\cite{Ros_2016_CVPR} dataset, which provides day and night synthetic stereo data, and accurate dense disparity ground-truths.
+However, it does not realistically represent the complex attributes of real night images such as noise, flares, glow/glare.
+For this reason, we only use the methodology described in Sec.~\ref{subsec_learning_nighttime_depth} (i.e., without structure-preservation and weighted-smoothness constraints).
+We take 3800 stereo pairs (3500 for training and validation; 300 for testing) from the two data each, and add random Gaussian noise (st.d. $\in$ [0.04, 0.1]) in the night pairs to roughly simulate the low SNR conditions present in real night images.

-For comparisons, we select the following baselines: 1) `PSMNet(S$_\text{D}$)', PSMNet~\cite{chang2018pyramid} trained on the SYNTHIA daytime data.
-2) `CycleGAN + PSMNet(S$_\text{D}$)', CycleGAN~\cite{zhu2017unpaired} to translate the SYNTHIA nighttime images into daytime images, which are then used on `PSMNet(S$_\text{D}$)'.
-3) Joint Structure-Stereo~\cite{sharma2018into}, a state-of-the-art method for nighttime stereo vision.
-And, 4) `PSMNet(S$_\text{N}$)', PSMNet~\cite{chang2018pyramid} trained on the SYNTHIA nighttime data, which acts as the ``oracle'' method.
-We show the results of `PSMNet(S$_\text{N}$)' to observe how our method performs with respect to the ``ideal'' case.
-Qualitative results are shown in Fig.~\ref{figure_synthia_results} (see Fig.~\ref{figure_synthia_oxford_results2} for comparison with the individual approach `CycleGAN + PSMNet(S$_\text{D}$)').
-Quantitative results are presented in Table.~\ref{table_1_synthia_results}.
-From the results, we can observe that our method generates disparity predictions which are sharper and more accurate than the baseline methods.
+For comparisons, we select the following baselines: 1) `PSMNet(S$_\text{D}$)', PSMNet~\cite{chang2018pyramid} trained on the SYNTHIA day data.
+2) `CycleGAN + PSMNet(S$_\text{D}$)', CycleGAN~\cite{zhu2017unpaired} to translate the SYNTHIA night images into day images, which are then used with `PSMNet(S$_\text{D}$)'.
+3) Joint-SS~\cite{sharma2018into}, a state-of-the-art method for nighttime stereo vision.
+And, 4) `PSMNet(S$_\text{N}$)', PSMNet~\cite{chang2018pyramid} trained on the SYNTHIA night data.
+Note that, we show the results of `PSMNet(S$_\text{N}$)' only to observe how our method performs with respect to the ``ideal'' case.
+Qualitative results are shown in Fig.~\ref{figure_synthia_results}.
+Quantitative results are presented in Table~\ref{table_1_synthia_results}.
+From the results, we can observe that our method generates disparity results which are sharper and more accurate than the baseline methods (see the supplement for additional results and comparisons with the baseline methods).